argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 * ✏️ [Tutorials](https://docs.argilla.io/en/latest/tutorials_and_integrations/tutorials/tutorials.html) for beginner and advanced users
 * How to use the 🖥️ [Argilla UI](https://docs.argilla.io/en/latest/reference/webapp/index.html)

 Of course, we welcome any ideas or suggestions you may have.
 And, your contributions will be included in the latest version of Argilla.
-For more details, refer to the [contribution guide](https://docs.argilla.io/en/latest/contributing/contributing.html).
+For more details, refer to the [contributor guide](https://docs.argilla.io/en/latest/contributing/contributing.html) and the [developer guide](https://docs.argilla.io/en/latest/community/developer_docs.html).

 We hope you enjoy using Argilla as much as we enjoyed building it.
 If you have any questions, don't hesitate to contact us at the [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g).
 We'd love to hear from you! 🙌